Vision

 TMKTR focuses on the following three areas :

-• Librarian and Library Staff professional development and training about literacy, creating collections of literacy resources such as decodable (sound-aloud) books, and literacy events and outreach.
+- Librarian and Library Staff professional development and training about literacy, creating collections of literacy resources such as decodable (sound-aloud) books, and literacy events and outreach.

-• Operational Support accessing and creating collections of decodable books and literacy hubs.
+- Operational Support accessing and creating collections of decodable books and literacy hubs.

-• Guidance creating literacy events, outreach, and educating patrons and the community about decodable books and literacy resources.
+- Guidance creating literacy events, outreach, and educating patrons and the community about decodable books and literacy resources.

 After participating in TMKTR programming, 100% of all librarians said they are likely or highly likely to learn more about ways to help more kids learn to read and to stock resources such as decodable books!

 In the program’s first year, TMKTR partnered with over fifty libraries in New York and other states that heard about the program.
 As a result, TMKTR has provided professional development or Webinars to six of New York’s twenty-three library systems, training upwards of 240 librarians representing rural, suburban, and urban communities.
 In addition, TMKTR has presented at state librarian meetings, librarian organizations in Michigan, and library systems throughout Illinois.
-Currently, over three hundred libraries representing states all over the country and Canada participate in the membership program, and that number grows every day.

-In Albany, New York’s South End, TMKTR recently launched an Impact Library with Little Free Library to reach communities without public libraries and as an outreach model.
+In Albany, New York’s South End, TMKTR sponsors an Impact Library with Little Free Library to reach communities without public libraries and as an outreach model.
 The South End is a densely populated, high-needs community 91 percent minority.
 The library is part of The Read in Color program that provides diverse literature to children in neighborhoods with less access to books.
 Combining the Read in Color program with TMKTR’s literacy resources has enabled TMKTR to provide over one-hundred books per week to a neighborhood in need and improve literacy through outreach connections with other nonprofits.

 TMKTR is a 501(C)(3) nonprofit with a mission to provide librarians, parents, and caregivers, with the tools to help all kids learn to read.